10 Tips on How to Deal With a Painful Breakup

 Stage 3: Healing & Moving On

-With time, the pain starts to lessen.
-You begin to detach emotionally and reorganize your life.
+With time, the pain starts to ease up.
+You begin to detach emotionally and start reorganizing your life in a way that feels right for you.

-This might mean shifting your focus, rediscovering yourself, or even opening up to new relationships.
-The past no longer holds the same weight, and you start looking forward instead of backward.
+This might mean shifting your focus, rediscovering parts of yourself that you’d lost touch with, or even being open to new relationships down the road.
+The past doesn’t hold the same weight anymore, and slowly, you start looking forward instead of constantly looking back.

-Everyone moves through these three stages at their own pace—there’s no right or wrong timeline.
+Everyone moves through these stages at their own pace—there’s no set timeline, and that’s okay.

-What matters is allowing yourself to process the emotions and knowing that, eventually, you will get to the other side.
+What matters is letting yourself process everything, knowing that, eventually, you will get to the other side.

-Now, let’s dive into 10 practical tips to help you heal and move forward after a painful breakup.
+Now, let’s dive into 10 practical tips to help you heal and move forward after a tough breakup.

 Tips on How to Deal With a Painful Breakup